 Deposit insurance has been the stabilizing force of our nation’s banking system for more than 85 years.
 It promotes public confidence by providing safe and secure depositories for small businesses and individuals alike.

 ICBA supported the FDIC’s final rule which surcharged banks with assets over $10 billion to pay for raising the DIF reserve ratio from 1.15 percent to 1.35 percent, as required by the Dodd-Frank Act.
-Beginning in 2019, banks with assets less than $10 billion will receive FDIC assessment credits of approximately $750 million provided that the DIF reserve ratio is maintained at 1.38 percent.
+In the second quarter of 2019, banks with assets less than $10 billion began receiving FDIC assessment credits of approximately $764 million provided that the DIF reserve ratio is maintained at 1.35 percent.